cesbo/help/src/content/docs/en/astra/getting-started/index.md

 - Scrambling using DVB Simulcrypt
 - HLS and HTTP MPEG-TS streaming with access authentication
 - Delivery streams over IP networks with UDP Multicast
-- SRT protocol in listenner or caller modes
+- SRT protocol in listener or caller modes

-## Management
+### Other Features

-- Web-Interface
+- **Web-Interface** - Control and configure Astra in your browser
-- Realtime monitoring
+- **Realtime monitoring** - Track adapters and streams health
-- Integration with Zabbix, Grafana, and InfluxDB
+- **Integration with Zabbix, Grafana, and InfluxDB** - Connect with your existing monitoring tools
-- API
+- **API** - Automate tasks and integrate with other systems
-- Lua scripts
+- **Lua scripts** - Customize functionality with scripting